bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/user-task.rst

    .. note::

-      The behavior of the task will be noticeable different either if you select an Html Dialog or an Offline Dialog.
+      The behavior of the task will be noticeable different either if you select an HTML Dialog or an Offline Dialog.
 By selecting an Offline Dialog, an :ref:`offline-tasks` -
       designed for processing without continuous connection to the workflow server - will be generated.